glowkeeper/Enervator/presentations/nerdNite/presentation/nerdNite.md

-#  Enervator - A Cryptocurrency That Incentivises Energy Efficiency
+#  Enervator - A Cryptocurrency that Incentivises Energy Efficiency

 by (Dr) Steven Huckle